CyberFlameGO/svnpython/PCbuild8/readme.txt

 (a.k.a.
 Visual Studio 2005).
 (For other Windows platforms and compilers, see ../PC/readme.txt.)

-All you need to do is open the workspace "pcbuild.sln" in MSVC++, select the Debug or Release setting (using "Solution Configuration" from the "Standard" toolbar"), and build the projects.
+All you need to do is open the workspace "pcbuild.sln" in VisualStudio 2005, select the platform, select the Debug or Release setting (using "Solution Configuration" from the "Standard" toolbar"), and build the solution.

 The proper order to build subprojects:

-1) pythoncore (this builds the main Python DLL and library files, python26.{dll, lib} in Release mode)
+1) pythoncore (this builds the main Python DLL and library files, python25.{dll, lib} in Release mode)
               NOTE:  in previous releases, this subproject was named after the release number, e.g. python20.